zaz/6.419-jupyterbook/README.md

 ## ToDo

+1. Make font size of final PDF bigger: 11pt.
-1. Test building directly to PDF (likely just requires some dependencies to be installed).
+2. Test building directly to PDF (likely just requires some dependencies to be installed).
-2. Add a CSS file to format the book correctly.
+3. Improve CSS formatting.
-3. Use Markdown substitutions (`{{author}}`) to eliminate the need to manually find and replace your username.
+4. Use Markdown substitutions (`{{author}}`) to eliminate the need to manually find and replace your username.
 I could not get these to work.